 Try Sport Fishing

-Playa del Coco is perhaps best known for its excellent sport fishing opportunities.
-There have been around 40 world records in fishing set on Costa Rica’s Pacific coast, and at Playa del Coco in particular, the fishing is excellent.
+Playas del Coco is perhaps best known for its excellent sport fishing opportunities.
+There have been around 40 world records in fishing set on Costa Rica’s Pacific coast, and at Playas del Coco in particular, the fishing is excellent.
 The area is best known for dorados, sailfish, and marlins.

 If you’re looking for a great day trip, head to the Diamante Eco Adventure Park about half an hour to the southwest.
 You’ll have the chance to try a number of different exciting activities all in one day, such as horseback riding, nature walks, ziplining, kayaking, stand up paddleboarding, and visiting an animal sanctuary.

-Diamante is considered one of the best adventure parks in Costa Rica, so if you want an exciting day close to Playa del Coco, this is an awesome choice.
+Diamante is considered one of the best adventure parks in Costa Rica, so if you want an exciting day close to Playas del Coco, this is an awesome choice.

 Where to Stay at Playa del Coco

-- Villa Buena Onda: One of the best hotels in all of Playa del Coco, Villa Buena Onda is really something special.
-With a breathtaking infinity pool overlooking the ocean and elegant suites, Villa Buena Onda is the place to stay if you want a bit of a luxury escape in Playa del Coco.
+Villa Buena Onda: One of the best Playas del Coco hotels, Villa Buena Onda is really something special.
+With a breathtaking infinity pool overlooking the ocean and elegant suites, Villa Buena Onda is the place to stay if you want a bit of a luxury escape in Playas del Coco.

-How Long Do You Need at Playa del Coco, Costa Rica
+How Long Do You Need at Playas del Coco, Costa Rica

-We recommend at least two days at Playa del Coco: one for simply relaxing on the beach, and another for a more active adventure, such as a fishing or diving trip.
-However, many visitors spend upwards of 4-5 days in Playa del Coco simply because the town makes for a convenient base to explore the other parts of Guanacaste.
+We recommend at least two days at Playas del Coco: one for simply relaxing on the beach, and another for a more active adventure, such as a fishing or diving trip.
+However, many visitors spend upwards of 4-5 days in Playas del Coco simply because the town makes for a convenient base to explore the other parts of Guanacaste.